CUBRID/cubrid-manual/en/install.rst

 Installing and Running on Windows
 ---------------------------------

 **Details to Check when Install**

-	CUBRID 2008 R2.0 supports both 32-bit and 64-bit Windows.
-You can check the version by selecting [My Computer] > [System Properties].
-Make sure to install the CUBRID 32-bit version on 32-bit Windows and the CUBRID 64-bit version on 64-bit Windows.
+	You should check belows before installing CUBRID for Windows.

 	* 64-bit

 	  Since version 2008 R2.0, CUBRID supports both 32-bit and 64-bit Windows.
 You can check the version by selecting [My Computer] > [System Properties].
 Make sure to install the CUBRID 32-bit version on 32-bit Windows and the CUBRID 64-bit version on 64-bit Windows.